Stihl BR 800 X MAGNUM® - 912 CFM Gas Backpack Blower

 Warranty | 2 years |

-Unlike many websites, we did our best to research each of the specs above.
-That being said, we are not immune to making the occasional mistake or omission.
-Should you notice any missing or incorrect values, don't hesitate to suggest improvements so we can address the issue.
-Should you wish more detailed specs on the Stihl BR 800 X MAGNUM®, the user manual is available here (opens in a new tab).
+We've taken extra care to research and verify each of the specifications above.
+That said, occasional mistakes or omissions are still possible.
+If you spot any missing or inaccurate information, feel free to suggest a correction so we can address it.
+For full technical details on the Stihl BR 800 X MAGNUM®, the user manual is available here (opens in a new tab).

 Description